[updated March 29, 2015]

 How to Share

 I cannot accept contributions already encoded as Real Audio.
 I must maintain archives capable of being upgraded.
 Also, exhibits are almost always processed in "the analog domain".
-REELRADIO's Real Audio is encoded in real time.
+REELRADIO's Streaming Audio is processed in real time.

 Please, don't send files to me as e-mail attachments.

-Here's the part that's difficult - building your Collection.
+Here's the part that requires a little more work - building your Collection.
 If you submit two or more airchecks, they will be showcased in your Collection, so that you get credit for sharing.
 Here's what I need for your Collection in the RT40RR:

 Why to Share